-Chapter 2: Elections based on a System of Proportional Representation Section 1: Candidature
+Chapter 2 Elections based on a System of Proportional Representation Candidature Section 1

-Final date for submission of candidate lists Art.
-2142
+Art.
+2144 Final date for submission of candidate lists

-1 Cantonal law shall specify one Monday between 1 August and 30 September in the election year as the final date for the submission of candidate lists, and it shall stipulate the cantonal authority to which the lists should be submitted.

-2 The candidate lists must arrive at the cantonal authority on the final date for submission at the latest.

-3 The cantons shall notify the Federal Chancellery of each candidate list without delay.
+- Cantonal law shall specify one Monday in the August of the election year as the final date for the submission of candidate lists, and it shall stipulate the authority to which the lists should be submitted 45 - The candidate lists must arrive at the cantonal authority on the final date for submission at the latest - The cantons shall notify the Federal Chancellery of each candidate list without delay.